Open University Enrollment in Online Classes

-Open University students are not allowed to be enrolled into courses until the first day of the semester, which is Tuesday, January 20, 2015.
-At that point, Continuing Education will check if there is still space available in the course you requested.
+Open University students may not be enrolled into courses until the first day of the semester, which is Monday, August 24, 2015.
+(This is because we are required to give priority to admitted students.)
+At that point, Continuing Education staff will check if there is still space available in the course you requested.
 If there is space, you will be notified by phone and by email that you are eligible to take the course.
 Your payment will be requested at that time by Visa, MasterCard, or check.
 Payment must be received before your registration can be processed.
 If you choose to pay by check, we cannot process your registration until your check arrives at the Continuing Education Office.

 Step 5: Student Identification (ID) Card:

 You will receive a student ID card within three weeks of registering for your online course, if you haven’t already been issued one during a past semester.

 Step 6: Access Your Online Class

 Step 7: Prepare for Class:

 If a syllabus is posted, review the course outline and the book list.
 Books may be purchased online through the CSU, Chico Wildcat Store.

 Disqualified Students and/or Students Who Have Been Denied Admission

-If you have been disqualified and/or denied admission at CSU, Chico you will need the permission of the instructor, the department chair, and an advisor in the undergraduate advising office in order to enroll.
-This permission is obtained by on-campus students via signatures on an Open University Add/Drop form.
+If you have been disqualified or denied admission to CSU, Chico you will need the permission of the instructor, the department chair, and an advisor in the undergraduate advising office in order to enroll.
+This permission is obtained by on-campus students via signatures on an Open University Add/Drop Form.
 Online students request permission from the instructor by email and then forward the instructor’s email permission to Nancy Park.
-As a courtesy to online distance students, Continuing Education staff will forward the request to the department chair and undergraduate advising via email.
+As a courtesy to online distance students, Continuing Education staff will forward your request and the instructor’s email permission to the department chair and undergraduate advising via email.

 Refund and Drop Policy